Virgin Media One: 2015–2018

 Virgin Media Ireland continue to hold a number of rights to ITV programming not produced or distributed by ITV Studios.
 The X Factor and Downton Abbey returned to the station in 2015.
 TV3 aired Nothing to Declare at 19:30 Monday to Friday until February 2015, when it was replaced by Late Lunch Live.
 Broadchurch aired Monday nights at 22:00.

 Judge Judy remains on TV3 and has been its highest rated daytime schedule programme since its inception in 1998.
 Re-runs of The Jeremy Kyle Show have now ended.
 Tipping Point is broadcast by the channel.

 Late night TV includes re-runs of Law & Order: SVU which has been part of the TV3 schedule since it began.

 Prime time programming includes Tipping Point spin off Tipping Point:Lucky Stars, Off Their Rockers, All Star Family Fortune, The Cube and Australian Drama Wentworth Prison.

 Virgin Media Ireland has rights to both the UK edition of The X Factor and Got Talent until 2016 with the opportunity to extend.
 It also holds rights to airing the US version of Got Talent.
 TV3 has signed a deal with 20th Century Fox to broadcast its new movie releases.

 On 29 November 2014 TV3 Group launched its #NewDawn campaign which is part of its rebrand and new schedule for 2015.
 The campaign was launched with a 90-second and 60-second TV3 promo which aired at 19:45 on TV3.
 A trailer promoting the newly produced drama series Red Rock was also revealed.

 TV3 announced in May 2015 that it had acquired the rights to air Big Brother UK and Celebrity Big Brother UK.
 This marks the first time Big Brother has aired on an Irish TV channel, while being available to more Irish audiences since the show transferred from Channel 4 to Channel 5 in 2011.

 On-air presentation

 September 1998 – July 2000

 The original logo and design for the channel were devised by Dynamo.
-In the lead-up to the network's launch, TV3's logo was unveiled during promotion ads on RTÉ and TG4.
+In the lead-up to the network's launch, TV3's logo was unveiled on 7 May 1998 and, weeks later, was seen during promotion ads on RTÉ and TnaG.
 The logo consisted of a redesigned number 3.
 The upper half of the 3 was separated from the lower half; the two halves came together to form two swooshing arches that would form the 3.
 There were a number of different idents from September 1998 to July 2000 including 'Bubbles', 'Camera Lenses', 'Robot', 'Umbrella', 'Fan', 'Planets', 'Children's Toy', 'Bumper Cars' and 'Roller-Coaster'.
 Each of the idents would end with a girl whispering the word 'three' a number of times.